 Geography of Anuppur District

 Anuppur district consists of a series of mountain ranges and rivers and can be subdivided into three geographical divisions namely, high lands of mountain ranges, low lands of rivers and the Central plateau.
 The rivers, which flow in the Anuppur district, are Son River, Johila River, Tipan River, Narrmada River, Kewai River and Chandas River.
 The Maikal Hills are located in this district extends from the southern part of the district to the eastern part

+.
 The climatic conditions in Anuppur district can be marked as temperate.
 The monsoon season lasts from June to October.
 The highest temperature is recorded in the month of June and the lowest is recorded in the first month of the year according to the English calendar.
 The maximum and minimum temperature of this district remains as 46 degree centigrade and 2.6 degree centigrade respectively.

 Nearly, one third of the total area of this district consists of dense forests and regarded as a hilly area.
 The main trees found in the Anuppur district are Sarai, Teak and Shisham.
 The flowers of Guli and Mahua grown in this district provide the inhabitants with edible oil.
 The tribal people of this district also use the flowers of the Mahua tree for making wine.

 Demography of Anuppur District